 $1500 / 6 months = $250 / month

-The Smiths should be budgeting $250 per month for car insurance and setting it aside ensuring they have the cash to pay the bill once it’s due.
+The Smiths should be budgeting $250 per month for their insurance and setting it aside ensuring they have the cash to pay the bill once it’s due.

 There are many different options for creating a budget.
-Many people choose to use programs that can track spending from their checking accounts and/or their credit cards.
-Once a transaction is posted, they can drop it into a category.
-This allows them to see how much they have spent so far in a category, and how much they have left to spend from their budget.
+Many people choose to use programs that can automatically track spending from their checking accounts and/or their credit cards.
+Once a transaction is posted, they can simply drop it into a category.
+This allows them to see how much they have spent so far in a category, and how much they have left to spend from their budget with little effort.

 Here are a few budgeting tools available to choose from: